MicrosoftDocs/visualfsharpdocs/docs/conceptual/list.map3['t1,'t2,'t3,'u]-function-[fsharp].md

 # List.map3<'T1,'T2,'T3,'U> Function (F#)

-Creates a new collection whose elements are the results of applying the given function to the corresponding elements of the three collections simultaneously.
+Creates a new list whose elements are the results of applying the given function to the corresponding elements of the three lists simultaneously.
+The lists must have equal lengths.

 **Namespace/Module Path**: Microsoft.FSharp.Collections.List